canonical/pydantic-kitbash/README.md

-# sphinx-craft-docs
+# pydantic-kitbash

-sphinx-craft-docs is a Sphinx extension that auto-generates YAML reference documentation for projects using Pydantic models.
+pydantic-kitbash is a Sphinx extension that auto-generates YAML reference documentation for projects using Pydantic models.